-If you wish to ensure an animal that isn’t listed above, please call ExoticDirect on 0345 982 5505 for further assistance.
+If you wish to insure an animal that isn’t listed above, please call ExoticDirect on 0345 982 5505 for further assistance.

-For more information about your puppy or kitten’s free health check, or for full details about the four weeks' free pet insurance with Petplan, contact your local Medivet team today.
+For more information about your puppy or kitten’s complimentary health check, or for full details about the four weeks free pet insurance with Petplan, contact your local Medivet team today.

 Unfortunately, there is no National Health Service for pets.
 Christopher Clow's story shows us that it is always best to be prepared for the worst.